-As a medical Application Lifecycle Management platform for medical device software development, codeBeamer ALM provides an efficient way to support and prove the use of mature medical device development processes.
+As an Application Lifecycle Management platform for medical device software development, codeBeamer ALM provides an efficient way to support and prove the use of mature medical technology development processes.
 It helps achieve compliance with medical standards and regulations.
 Its TÜV “Trusted Tool” certification proves that codeBeamer adequately supports the implementation of mature and compliant lifecycle processes in the development of digital healthcare products.

-Software quality, safety and reliability are crucial when it comes to medical systems development.
+Software quality, safety and reliability are crucial when it comes to medical device systems development.
 Relevant quality regulations stipulated by IEC 62304, IEC 60601, ISO 14971 and other ISO/IEC/FDA standards demand:

 - complete traceability of requirements all the way through to product release